If you would like to access Midwifery care with Lisa and live in Central Alberta, please inquire about booking in with her through Prairie Midwives.

 - Choice of birthplace in either home, birth suite or hospital setting.

 - Exploring common cultural/media fears around labour and birth.

 - Optimal support for the hormonal blueprint of labour, birth, postpartum and infant feeding.

 - Cultivating resiliance when faced with challenges during pregnancy, labour, birth and beyond.

 - Information about herbal support during pregnancy, labour, birth and postpartum.

 - Referral for alternative therapies and practitioners.

 - Birth Story Listening for previous birth or traumatic life experiences.

-- Open communication around your needs, questions, concerns and decision making.
+Open communication around your needs, questions, concerns and decision making is highly encouraged.
 If an aspect of your prenatal care is not working for you, please let Lisa know.